Robotic pool cleaner: Spend less time cleaning the pool and more relaxing by it

 Surprisingly, robotic pool cleaners have actually existed since the early 1960s.
 These units are known as “robotic” since they contain motors, sensors, and chips.

-However, it’s only relatively recently they have been becoming commercially viable and more popular.
+However, it’s only relatively recently they have been becoming commercially viable and owning an automatic pool vacuum is more popular.

 Here’s how they work.
 A transformer is plugged into the wall outlet, and a cord from the robotic cleaner plugs into the outlet of the transformer for safety.
 The cleaners, vacuum the pool, and the drive motor, moves the robot cleaner across the pool’s underwater surfaces.
 Some units can also climb up the sides of the pool to the water line and scrub the pool’s tiles.